ameertaweel/nix-wrapper-modules/README.md

 The `.eval` function allows you to extend an already-applied configuration with additional modules, similar to `extendModules` in NixOS.

-The `.apply` function works the same way, but automatically grabs `.config` from the result of `.eval` for you.
+The `.apply` function works the same way, but automatically grabs `.config` from the result of `.eval` for you, so you can have `.wrap` and `.apply` more easily available without evaluating.

 The `.wrap` function works the same way, but automatically grabs `.config.wrapper` (the final package) from the result of `.eval` for you.

+The package (via `passthru`) and the modules under `.config` both offer all 3 functions.

 ```nix
 # Apply initial configuration